Hannah Murray

 Hannah Murray in 'Charlie Says'

-In the same period, fans saw her portrayal of Gilly, and other characters of that matter, for the last time in the final 8th season containing the last 6 episodes of the fantasy series ‘Game of Thrones’.
+In the same period, fans saw her final portrayal of Gilly and the other characters in the final 8th season containing the last 6 episodes of the fantasy series 'Game of Thrones'.

 In 2020, The Expecting premiered, in which Hannah played Cara.
 According to the plot of the thriller series, the main character mysteriously becomes pregnant and tries to expose the conspiracy built around her.